klopilmi/teach-drop/README.md

-Teach-Drop is an e-learning platform built with React 18 (Frontend) and Laravel 11 (Backend).
+TeachDrop is an e-learning platform built with React 18 (Frontend) and Laravel 11 (Backend).
 It helps contributors upload lessons and students access learning materials.

 🚀 Features